How To Incorporate Matte Black In Your Bathroom Design I’m a big fan of matte...

 Are you air aware?
 How to bring good quality back to your indoor air – by Mike Holmes Jr.

 Friday, June 8th, 2018 @ 6:12am

 Here’s a surprising fact you might not know: indoor air can be up to 5 times more polluted and worse than outdoor air, but 7 out of 10 Canadians are completely unaware of this fact.
 And this is a serious problem.
-If too much time is spent in damp, mouldy spaces, the chances of getting asthma increases about 40%.
+If too much time is spent in damp, moldy spaces, the chances of getting asthma increase about 40%.

 The good news is there is plenty we can do to turn this Indoor Generation around.
 From simple steps such as opening your windows around the house a few times a day to let air circulate, to turning on your hood fan while cooking, we can all be involved in not only improving indoor health but overall living.

-Inspect home fans, installing Hypoallergenic air filters in HVAC systems and air purifiers (and make sure you check and change them at least every three months), cleaning and airing out your carpets and turning off electronics when not in use all help in creating a healthier environment.
+Inspecting home fans, installing Hypoallergenic air filters in HVAC systems and air purifiers (and make sure you check and change them at least every three months), cleaning and airing out your carpets, and turning off electronics when not in use all help in creating a healthier environment.
 The most obvious tip is something you probably already know – get outside.
-It’s a great time to perform inspections in and around your home for any repairs or preparation needed for spring renos or maintenance.
-Taking advantage of the warmer weather to work on your home from the outside, planning family activities around outdoor time, meeting up with friends on a patio and enjoying your garden or balcony.
+It’s a great time to perform inspections in and around your home for any repairs or preparation needed for spring renos, or maintenance.
+Take advantage of the warmer weather to work on your home from the outside, plan family activities around outdoor time, meet up with friends on a patio, and enjoy your garden or balcony.
 Lisa and I are planning to take Caicos on some long hikes this season so we can do our part in kicking the habits of the Indoor Generation to the curb.

 To find out more about The Indoor Generation study, and to learn more tips visit www.theindoorgeneration.com.